-Like Navy corpsmen, airmen enlisting for Air Force Specialty Code (AFSC) 4N0X1 -- Aerospace Medical Service specialists -- have a tall order ahead of them.
-Their career track is an umbrella for numerous duty specializations that run the gamut of medical service from emergency medical technician to licensed practical nurse.
+Like Navy corpsmen, airmen enlisting for Air Force Specialty Code (AFSC) 4N0X1 -- Aerospace Medical Service Specialists -- have a tall order ahead of them.
+Their career track is an umbrella for numerous duty specializations running the gamut of medical service from emergency medical technician to licensed practical nurse.

 Duties and Responsibilities

-Air Force medical service specialist may work on the ground or in the air.
-In general, they're considered part of the nursing team, but their duties can be many and varied:
+Air Force Medical Service Specialists may work on the ground or in the air.
+In general, they're considered part of the nursing team, but their duties can be numerous and varied:

 - Medical service specialists also participate in and lead training exercises for other personnel.
-According to the Air Force Enlisted Classification Manual, that kind of training includes "basic life support . . . periodic disaster training, fire drills, and evacuation procedures . . . [and] areas such as emergency medical technician and self-aid buddy care."
+According to the Air Force Enlisted Classification Manual, training and instruction include "basic life support . . . periodic disaster training, fire drills, and evacuation procedures . . . [and] areas such as emergency medical technician and self-aid buddy care."

 - Some airmen may also be called on to act as independent duty medical technicians (IDMTs), operating without the supervision of a physician in small or remote postings.
 In these cases, everything falls on the IDMT, including "pharmacy, laboratory, bioenvironmental, public health, medical logistics, and medical administration duties."

 - Then, of course, an airman in AFSC 4N0X1 may also specialize as a licensed practical nurse (LPN).
-Although they lack the officer's commission and independence of registered nurses (RNs) in the military, an LPN holds a valued place in the nursing team.
-He or she performs many nursing care functions, thus freeing RNs to concentrate on functions exclusive to their licenses such as patient assessment and teaching.
+They may lack the officer's commission and independence of registered nurses (RNs) in the military, but an LPN holds a valued place in the nursing team.
+He or she performs many fundamental patient care functions, freeing RNs to concentrate on functions exclusive to their licenses such as patient assessment and teaching.

 Also, when taking the Armed Services Vocational Aptitude Battery (ASVAB), Rod Powers tells us that enlistees interested in this career field should aim for a general aptitude score -- based on arithmetic reasoning and verbal expression -- of 44 or higher.

-Though you'll first attend boot camp, the real technical training begins at the Medical Education and Training Campus (METC) at Fort Sam Houston, Texas, where medical personnel from all the services branches come together to learn and refine their skills.
+Though you'll first attend boot camp, the real technical training begins at the Medical Education and Training Campus (METC) at Fort Sam Houston, Texas, where medical personnel from all service branches come together to learn and refine their skills.

 Training times can vary depending upon a student's progress and individual career track.
 Initially, it's a good bet any 4N0X1 will begin with METC's basic medical technician program, which also teaches Navy Corpsmen.
-Course content focuses on general medical subjects like "medical terminology, anatomy & physiology, [and] Basic Life Support," with a focus on emergency medical technician functions.
-Unlike corpsmen, Air Force medical service specialists continue into a second phase of the program that relies on hands-on clinical experience in military medical facilities.
+Course content focuses on general medical subjects like "medical terminology, anatomy and physiology, [and] Basic Life Support," with a focus on emergency medical technician functions.
+Unlike corpsmen, Air Force Medical Service Specialists continue into a second phase of the program with a heavy focus on hands-on clinical experience in military medical facilities.

 Airmen who go the long-haul for a military career will probably find themselves returning to METC numerous times for follow-up training, especially when choosing to specialize in areas such as neurology or LPN practice.